The Binomial Distribution

 Your company makes sports bikes.
 90% pass final inspection (and 10% fail and need to be fixed).

-What is the expected Mean and Variance of the 4 next inspections?
+Variance of the 4 next inspections?

 First, let's calculate all probabilities.